StarRocks/starrocks/docs/data_source/Block_cache.md

 block_cache_disk_size = 1288490188800
 ```

-## Check whether a query hits block cache
+## Check whether a query hits local cache

-You can check whether a query hits block cache by analyzing the following metrics in the query profile:
+You can check whether a query hits local cache by analyzing the following metrics in the query profile:

 - `BlockCacheReadBytes`: indicates the amount of data that StarRocks reads directly from the memory and disks.
 - `BlockCacheWriteBytes`: indicates the amount of data loaded from an external storage system to memory and disks.
 - `BytesRead`: indicates the amount of data that StarRocks read from an external storage system.

 Example 1: In this example, StarRocks reads a large amount of data (7.65 GB) from the external storage system and few data (518.73 MB) from the memory and disks.
-This means that few block caches were hit.
+This means that few local caches were hit.

 ```Plain
  - Table: lineorder